ml-archive/Cashier/README.md

 // Makes the cached objects have a lifespan of one minute. cashier.lifespan = 60

-// Makes the cache return cached objects after their lifespan has passed. cashier.returnsExpiredData = true

 let yourObject: YourObject = YourObject() cashier.setObject(yourObject, forKey: "cacheKey")